Xochimilco: Lake Xochimilco and the canal system

-Other major problems facing the canal system is the damage by introduced species and disease destroying native ones.
+Other major problems facing the canal system are the damage caused by invasive species along with diseases destroying native species.
 Water lilies were introduced to the canals from Brazil in the 1940s.
 Since then, they have become a serious problem as their overgrowth depletes minerals and oxygen from the water.
 Up to 400 tons of the plant has been extracted from the canals monthly.
 In 2006, a Brazilian insect (Anthonomus grandis) was introduced to the canals to help control the plant.
 However, some need to be maintained because the axolotls are using them for reproduction purposes.
-Introduced species include carp and tilapia, which were introduced in the 1960s.
-However, these have been very detrimental to the native ecosystem, especially the axolotl, whose eggs they eat.
-Despite tons of the fish being caught in the canals, they are still a serious problem.
+Invasive species include carp and tilapia, which were introduced in the 1960s.
+These have been very detrimental to the native ecosystem, especially the axolotl, whose eggs they eat.
+Despite tons of these fish being caught in the canals, they are still a serious problem.

 Another major problem is the loss of trees, especially junipers in the ecological zone.
 Over sixty percent of the area is considered to be serious deforested and eighty percent of the junipers have the parasitic plant mistletoe.

 Since being declared a World Heritage Site, there have been attempts to rescue the canal system.
 The first major effort occurred between 1989 and 1994, which was called the “Rescate Ecológico.”
 It had the goal of constructing a large artificial lake for tourism and sports covering 360 hectares, ten times the size of the lake in Chapultepec Park.
 These would be divided into two parts called the Ciénega Grande and Ciénega Chica on the side of the Periférico Sur.
 It would also include the creation of a chinampa zone and areas for culture and commerce and elevated buildings over the two sides of the Periférico Sur similar to those in the San Jerónimo area.
 However, this plan was stopped by agricultural communities in the area, which have a long history of defending their rights.

-However, since then, the area has been urbanized.
-It was replaced by a much smaller lake, with ecological area and plant market.
+Since then, the area has been urbanized.
+It was replaced by a much smaller lake, with an ecological park and plant market.
 In 2008, borough authorities began a reforestation program over 5,000 hectares of chinampas and forested areas at a cost of 20 million pesos.
 This program includes the cutting of non native species such as eucalyptus and certain pines and cedars to eradicate plagues associated with them.
 However, residents near forests such as in Nativitas oppose the cutting of healthy trees.
 These will be replaced by native species, especially junipers in the chinampa areas.
 However, it is still estimated that because of the continuance of urban sprawl, the remaining canals and protected land will disappear within fifty years.